The complete and unadulterated guide to sex in the Netherlands

 The red light district is synonymous with sex in the Netherlands, right?
 Image: Depositphotos

-While when most people think of the Red Light District Amsterdam comes to mind first, many are surprised to find that most large cities in the Netherlands, such as Utrecht and the Hague, have their own dedicated area for legal sex work.
+Many people are surprised to find that most large cities in the Netherlands, such as Utrecht and the Hague, have their own “red light districts” for sex work.

 That being said, cases of abuse do still happen.
 Also, prostitution isn’t completely decriminalised.
 Unregistered sex workers are illegal, and human trafficking is also of grave concern, as well as links with criminal organisations.